 Yellow canaries are beautiful birds.
-The most common breed of canaries is the yellow canaries.
+The most common breed of canary is the yellow canary.
 Yellow canaries are widely found around the world.

 The yellow color of the canaries is the color that is known to be the main color of this beautiful bird.
 The yellow canary doesn’t only appear to be beautiful but, the singing quality of this bird is extraordinary.

 Anywhere in the world, a canary breeder or pet owner will probably have this beautiful bird in his or her cage/aviary.